Skip to content

 • You’ve already built a Strat or Tele and want something different

-But if you’re comfortable with basic setup work, offset kits are very approachable.
+But if you’re comfortable with basic setup work, offset kits are surprisingly approachable.

 Tele Style